WesleyBryie/ChumBucket/wiki/megathread/tools.md

 ## ► Download Services

 > Some DDL sites may only offer downloads through premium links, meaning the download will be available through a file host which would lock the download unless you paid a subscription to said file host.
-The prices can be a bit extravagant, especially when you consider that many DDL sites may use different file hosts, so it would not be feasible to pay for multiple of these subscriptions.
+The prices can be a bit extravagant, especially when you consider that many DDL sites may use different file hosts, so it would not be feasible to pay for multiple of those subscriptions.

 * [seedr.cc](https://www.seedr.cc/) - Free seedbox that allows you to download torrents up to 2 GiB in size.
 * **[Paid]** [real-debrid.com](https://real-debrid.com/) - Online leeching service that will download from torrents and premium hosts, such as rapidgator, uploaded, etc. for you to later download directly from their servers.
 In regards to torrenting, it's a good way to prevent your IP from ever hitting the torrent's swarm, which is the main cause of receiving copyright infringement letters.